port-labs/port-docs/docs/integrations/terraform.md

 :::

-To create the `Golang Monolith` entity, run:
+To create the blueprints and entities above, run:

 ```shell
 terraform apply